Iain Hewitson

-Iain "Huey" Hewitson (born 4 October 1948), is a New Zealand-born chef, restaurateur, author and television personality who moved to Australia in 1972.
+Iain "Huey" Hewitson (born 4 October 1948), is a New Zealand-born Australian chef, restaurateur, author and television personality who moved to Australia in 1972.
 He is best known for his television involvement with Network Ten.
 He was also the face of supermarket chain BI-LO.

 TV career

+Huey credits late television producer Gavan Disney for helping him in getting a start in television.
 Between 1992 and 1998, Hewitson appeared on the Ten lifestyle show Healthy, Wealthy and Wise, in which he presented the cooking segments.
 Until December 2005, Hewitson was a regular chef on the networks morning talk program GMA with Bert Newton.
-Ensuing programs with his participation include Huey's TV Dinner and Never Trust a Skinny Cook.
+Ensuing programs with his participation include Huey's TV Dinner (2001) and Never Trust a Skinny Cook.

-He has been the main host of Huey's Cooking Adventures (1997–2010) and Huey's Kitchen (2010–2014).
+He has hosted Huey's Cooking Adventures (1997–2010) and Huey's Kitchen (2010–2014).